mkillewald/glamour_shots/README.md

 # glamour_shots
-A place to dump my photos for various repos.
+A place to dump my videos and photos for various projects